angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

   - `revert`
   - `style`
   - `test`
-- `scope` is optional and can be used to reference to a specific part of your application, e.g. `fix(dashboard): foo bar`
+- `scope` is optional and can be used to reference to a specific part of your application, e.g. `fix(dashboard): fallback for older browsers`
-- The `description` is mandatatory and it describes the commit in a very short form
+- The `description` is mandatory and it describes the commit in a very short form
-- If necessary a `body` and a `footer` with further information can be added.
-It may contains:
+- If necessary, a `body` and a `footer` with further information can be added which may contain:
   - The keyword `BREAKING CHANGES` followed by a description of the breaking changes
   - A reference to an Github issue (or an other referencs, e.g. JIRA ticket number, etc.)